 GGT levels return to normal after 1 month of Alcohol abuse.

 GGT levels usually do not increase in Bone diseases, Pregnancy and Muscle Diseases.

-What Does GGT Elevation Mean in Blood Test ?
+What Does GGT Elevation Mean in a Blood Test ?

-The GGT elevation is seen in the following situations;
+The GGT elevation can be seen in the following situations;

 Liver Diseases (Hepatitis, Cirrhosis, Metastases, Cholestasis …)

 Smoking (10% increase in 1 package per day)